naripok/cryptotrader/README.md

 # Cryptotrader - Cryptocurrency Trader Agent and Agent Development Environment

 THIS REPOSITORY IS IN DEVELOPMENT STAGE, SO THE PREREQUISITES, DOCUMENTATION AND NOTEBOOKS ARE OFTEN OUTDATED!
+IF YOU MISS SOME PRE REQUISITE, IT IS PROBABLY MISSING, SO JUST INSTALL IT BY HAND.
 CONTRIBUTIONS ARE VERY WELCOME!

 This repository contains infra-structure for agent backtesting and cryptocoin trading.
+Currently it supports backtesting and papertrading using poloniex's historical dada and also live trading at poloniex.
+We are, however not associated of affiliated anyhow with poloniex or any services that it provides.
 It is under active development and is provided "AS-IS", without any warrants whatsoever.
 ## Getting Started
 ### Prerequisites